SEI-R-2-22/u2_lesson_react_router/README.md

 I'm gonna get all the floofy dogs!
 (Sorry cat lovers...)

-## Implementing A `<Switch>` In Our Routes
+### Implementing A `<Switch>` In Our Routes

-What exactly is a `switch`, well as the name suggests it works exactly like a light switch.
+What exactly is a `<Switch>`?
+Well as the name suggests it works exactly like a light switch.
 It prevents routes that we don't need at the current time from loading.
 Why would I need that you ask, well let me show you:

 <img src='https://sei-nyc-owls.s3.amazonaws.com/react-router-no-switch.png'>